etroimcasso/SimpleMailer/README.md

 The unsubscribe link is sent to each subscriber when they sign up and when they receive mailers.

 # Serving Static Content In Mailers
-Desired content can be stored in `public/mailerContent`	 and accessed via `hostname/mailerContent`
+Desired content can be stored in `/mailerContent`	 and accessed via `hostname/mailerContent/filename` Subdirectories are supported.